Rak-r/OpenPodCar_V2/README.md

    * To run the slam_toolbox for localization, we have to turn off the AMCL and map server.
 For this, another launch file `navigation.launch.py` is there which launches the required nodes.
 Now run the slam_toolbox using the launch file.
      `ros2 launch pod2_navigation slam_toolbox_sync.launch.py`.
 4. If want to build the map using slam_toolbox, then change the mode to mapping in `mapper_params_online_sync.yaml`.
 5. The map can be saved either by command-line: ` ros2 run nav2_map_server map_saver_cli -f <name of the map>` or in rviz2 slam_toolbox plugin.
-More info could be found at: (https://github.com/SteveMacenski/slam_toolbox/tree/humble)
+More info could be found at: (https://github.com/SteveMacenski/slam_toolbox/tree/humble).
+6. In order to save the map with old format (.yaml and .pgm) hit the save map button in rviz2 slam_toolbox plugin and to save in the other format (serilaised), write the name of the map without any extension and  click the serial map button in the rviz2 slamtoolbox_plugin.

+# Simulation
+The new Gazebo Garden is used for the simulation of OpenPodCar_v2.
+The new gazebo features more functionalities with enhanced inetrface.
+As our robot behaves as car-like robot and features Ackermann-Steering kinematics.
+To maintain this behaviour in simulation the new gazebo now has an Ackermann system plugin which could be used according the robot configuartions.
+The plugin outputs standard `Twist` messages of field `linear.x` and `angular.z`.
+This also outputs the odometry information which might not be the correct odometry for the whole robot instead it is the odometry information for steering
+Moreover, in order